 Country Novelty United States of America (cont'd) (f) during the course of interference, another inventor establishes that, before the invention date, he/she invented the invention and not abandoned, suppressed or concealed the invention; or another inventor made the invention in US before the invention date and he/she had not abandoned, suppressed or concealed the invention.
 Uruguay The invention does not form part of the state of the art.
 The state of the art consists of anything made available to the public by a written or oral description, use or any other method of dissemination or information before the filing date (priority date), and the contents of subsequently published Uruguay patent applications with an earlier filing date (priority date).
 Uzbekistan The invention is not known from the prior art.
 The prior art consists of any information generally accessible before the filing date (priority date), and the contents of withdrawn Uzbekistan patent applications with an earlier filing date (priority date).
 Regional Offices Novelty African Intellectual Property Organization (OAPI) The invention has not been anticipated by prior art.
 The prior art consists of anything made available to the public before the filing date (priority date).
 African Regional Intellectual Property Organization (ARIPO) The invention is not anticipated by prior art.
 The prior art consists of everything made available to the public by means of written disclosure, use or exhibition before the filing date (priority date).
 Eurasian Patent Organization (EAPO) The invention is not anticipated by prior art.
 The prior art consists of any information made available in the world before the filing date (priority date), and the contents of Eurasian patent applications and international applications entered into the regional phase with an earlier filing date (priority date) published on or after that date.
 European Patent Organisation (EPO) The invention does not form part of the state of the art.
-The state of the art consists of anything made available to the public by a written or oral description, use or in any other way before the filing date (priority date), and the contents of European patent applications with an earlier filing date (priority date) published on or after that date.
+The state of the art consists of anything made available to the public by a written or oral description, use or in any other way before the filing date (priority date), and the contents of European patent applications (and of PCT applications designating EP subject to the payment of the filing fee, and, where required, the filing of the translation of the international application as originally filed) with an earlier filing date (priority date) published on or after that date.
 Patent Office of the Cooperation Council for the Arab States of the Gulf (GCC) The invention is not anticipated by prior art.
 Prior art consists of everything disclosed to the public anywhere by means of written or oral disclosure, by use, or by any other way by which the invention is realized before the filing date (priority date).